KDE/md4qt/README.md

 ## Why don't you have an implementation for pure `STL` with `std::string`?

-* Because of performance, I did an pure `STL` implementation where string class was an `std::string` with some small third-party library to handle `UTF8`, and benchmark said that the performance was like with `Qt6` `QString`, so I decided to not support third trait.
-Maybe because I so lazy?
+* Because of performance, I did a pure `STL` implementation where the string class was an `std::string` with some small third-party library to handle `UTF8`, and benchmark said that the performance was like with `Qt6` `QString`, so I decided to not support third trait.
+Maybe because I am lazy?

 ## Is it possible to write custom text plugin for this parser?